 Diagnosis and treatment of deep vein thrombosis

 Your doctor can diagnose deep vein thrombosis with blood tests and confirm with ultrasound or other imaging tests.
-Treatment typically involves blood thinning medications or an inferior vena cava filter if the patient cannot take anticoagulants for other medical reasons.
+Treatment typically involves blood-thinning medications or an inferior vena cava filter if the patient cannot take anticoagulants for other medical reasons.

 We offer comprehensive care

-At San Diego Varicose Vein Treatment Center, we offer several different options for the treatment of varicose veins.
+At San Diego Varicose Vein Treatment Center, we offer treatment options for the treatment of varicose veins.
 If you have moderate to severe varicose veins and you’re worried about their deeper health indications, we can help.
 When you come to us, not only do you get a treatment plan customized just for you, but you also get the peace of mind that comes from knowing you’re in the hands of a highly skilled and experienced cardiologist, Dr. Behzad Taghizadeh.
 Give us a call to schedule your free consultation today.